arlowontprogram/ROBLOX-easyWebhook/README.md

 )

 if not Success then
-	warn("There has been an issue sending the webhook request. else
+	warn("There has been an issue sending the webhook request.") else
 	print("Successfully sent webhook!")
 end